 Start planning now, and your cold frame will be ready to go before you know it.

-Figure out the ideal place in your garden to build a cold frame, and make sure it has enough exposure to sunlight.
+Figure out the ideal spot in your garden to build a cold frame, and make sure it has enough sunlight exposure.

 Start building your cold frame in a garage or workshop in the meantime, so it will be ready to go as soon as the weather cooperates.